 However, from a personal perspective, I hope technology only plays a supporting role in the future.
 I think we’re going to rob kids of something special if we only promote their participation in a virtual world.
 I grew up outdoors, in the wind and rain and snow and mud.
 And as I approach 55, I’d still rather play tennis or basketball or hike with my dog than play a video game or watch TV.
 I hope physical education in the future can help kids enjoy activity in the real world, not just the virtual one.

-Director of Health, Physical Education, Recreation, and Dance
+Vice President and Director of Health, Physical Education, Recreation, and Dance